The Butterfly And The Ant Poem by Emil Sharafutdinov

 Only let my spirits mend

-And until the future spring,
+And until the coming spring,

-You, look after my well-being! »
+You look after my well-being! "

-«Sister, you are quite a bummer»,
+"Sister, you are quite a bummer, "

 He says, "Did you work in summer? "